 9th Hour Theatre Company is a registered Canadian charity with a purpose to engage theatre and the performing arts to explore, examine, and express questions, ideas, and stories relating to faith.
 9th Hour has a focus in ensemble based story telling and specializes in audience engagement with diverse panel discussions about the themes of the stories presented.
-Read more about 9th Hour Theatre Company.
+MORE ABOUT THE COMPANY (awards, media, history)

 9th Hour Theatre Company was founded in 2009 by a group of artists and theatre lovers in the Ottawa region of Canada.
 Together, they shared a common vision to creatively engage theatre in order to explore and express themes of faith and spiritual issues in a respectful and open setting.
 The premiere production, Telling the Story, presented in June of 2010, was a collective of scenes, dance, and musical numbers showcasing around 60 talented artists from across the national capital region.